 The project is currently moving through the concept planning and development phase.
 Project stakeholders are in the process of defining and refining the specific program requirements.
-Site evaluation work has begun including a detailed site and building survey work, hazardous materials evaluation and beginning geotechnical soil evaluations.
+Site evaluation work has begun including a detailed site and building survey work, hazardous materials evaluation, geotechnical soil evaluations and structural destructive testing.
+Consultation with SFPD and SFFD has been initiated to help inform the planning development.
 The project has also undergone an initial historic resource evaluation which is currently being reviewed by the historic preservation division at the Planning Department.
 Their initial feedback has been received and staff is currently providing detailed response in order to move the project through that review process.
 Following the data collection process, the project team will initiate a formal public engagement process to review the concept plans followed by further plan development.
 The first bond sale proceeds have been secured and will be administered to initial site evaluations and study as well as planning and program development.